ohosman04/SwingShift/README.md

 - **Windows**: Go to "Control Panel" > "Programs" > "Uninstall a program."
 Find SwingShift in the list and select "Uninstall."
 - **macOS**: Drag the SwingShift application icon to the "Trash" and empty the "Trash."
+## Contributing:

+We welcome contributions to improve SwingShift!
+Feel free to fork this repository, make changes, and submit a pull request.

 We hope this help page has provided you with the necessary information to use SwingShift effectively.
 Enjoy seamless file conversions with SwingShift!